The Java Exception sensor retrieves information about the exception's

 new.
 The transferred exception event is handled as a single event with no duration.

-To edit the System Profile specific settings, right click you System Profile, and select Edit System Profile > Agent Group/tier with Java technology > Sensor Configuration and then select the Exceptions item in the Sensor Configuration list.
+To edit the System Profile specific settings, open the System Profile Preferences dialog box and select Agent Group/tier with Java technology > Sensor Configuration and then select the Exceptions item in the Sensor Configuration list.

 Exception aggregation is aimed to reduce the PurePath node count when many exceptions are thrown.
 The aggregation is done per instrumented node level.
 The first three exceptions are captured normally, beginning with the 4th exception, aggregation takes effect and only count occurrences of distinct class+message combinations.